lethang7794/aws-sa-associate-saac03/0052-tutorials-dojo-exams/pracice-exam-time-mode-set-1.md

 - Simple, scalable, and serverless data integration
 - Serverless ETL
-- Glue Job can be triggered manually or via events using EventBrige
+- Glue Job can be triggered manually or via events using EventBridge

 ### 13